Your shopping cart is empty

 Scheduled to lead the workshop is Peter Poulides who started his photographic life in Athens, Greece while attending high school.
 He went on to shoot travel and editorial assignments for magazines including Travel & Leisure, Food & Wine, Smithsonian Magazine, American Way, East West Network, Time, USA Today, Newsweek, Fortune and Forbes.
 Early in his career he was named one of the “Top 100 Travel Photographers in the World” by Travel & Leisure.
 His travel assignments have taken him to interesting places but he still has a long list of locations he plans to visit and shoot on his own.
 He continues to shoot corporate and advertising photography for regional clients and is working on a pair of books of his personal work.
 Peter has returned frequently to visit and photograph his homeland and his family owns a small apartment that is home base while in Athens.
 He is the owner of The Spot Studio in Dallas and since 2009 has been the lead instructor of classes and workshops there.

 Robin Poulides is Peter’s wife and a corporate marketing professional and event planner.
 She has handled much of the planning for the workshop and will be with us to assist with transportation, logistics and general comings and goings.
-This will be her 8th trip to Greece and she has happily adopted it as her second home.
+This will be her 8th trip to Greece which she has happily adopted as her second home.

 LOCATIONS AND LODGING